bensobkowiak/MixInfect2/README.md

 #### reconstructConstituents.R

-The same VCF file as used to run MixInfect2 is specified with the ```bash --VCFfile``` option.
+The same VCF file as used to run MixInfect2 is specified with the ```--VCFfile``` option.

-A user-defined prefix for all output files is specified with the ``bash --outputprefix``` option.
+A user-defined prefix for all output files is specified with the ```--outputprefix``` option.

-The main output CSV file from the MixInfect2.R script that classifies samples as mixed or non-mixed (with the suffix "_MixSampleSummary.csv") is specified with the ``bash --MixInfect2Result``` option.
+The main output CSV file from the MixInfect2.R script that classifies samples as mixed or non-mixed (with the suffix "_MixSampleSummary.csv") is specified with the ```--MixInfect2Result``` option.

-A CSV file containing genes to mask in the VCF file that are not considered when estimating mixed samples e.g., AMR-conferring genes or known repeats, is is specified with the ```bash --maskFile``` option. (recommended)
+A CSV file containing genes to mask in the VCF file that are not considered when estimating mixed samples e.g., AMR-conferring genes or known repeats, is is specified with the ```--maskFile``` option. (recommended)

 reconstructConstituents.R can then be run using Rscript in the command line as follows: